mauvpark/mauvpark.github.io/docs/Localization/2022-07-25-i18nJs-with-reactNative.md

 }
 ```

-`i18n.translations` has only one scope on the `Home` screen. i18n's scope is **global**, so you do not need to worry its scope will be lost.
+`i18n.translations` has only one scope on the `App` screen. i18n's scope is **global**, so you do not need to worry its scope will be lost.

 > If you want to keep tracking your scope easily, you could go with this solution.